willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Select DC, AC, or TRAN from the menu to simulate the circuit.

-If you have a touch device (tablet or smartphone):
+If you have a touch device (tablet or smart phone):

 * One finger selects components or drags a selection rectangle
 * Two fingers pan the schematic window